chengjoanna1729/DevOps-Course-Starter/README.md

 ```
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

-### Connecting with Trello
+### Connecting with MongoDB
-To connect up the app with a trello board, copy the contents of `.env.template` into a `.env` file if not already done in setup.
+To connect up the app with a MongoDB collection, copy the contents of `.env.template` into a `.env` file if not already done in setup.
-Paste your Trello API key and token from [here](https://trello.com/app-key) into the respective values.
+Paste your Mongo database hostname, user, password, and database name into the respective values.
-Identify the id of the board you wish to connect with, and make sure it has lists with names 'To-Do', 'Doing', and 'Done'.

 ### Running tests
 To be able to run the e2e tests, Chrome must be installed and you must download `chromedriver.exe` and put it in the root folder of the project.